USHMM Collections Search Help

 Click here to browse or search over 4,200 digitized historical film records, comprising over 970 hours.

 Click here to browse or search over 34,000 digitized historical photographs.

 Click here to browse or search over 12,500 objects in the Museum's collection with photographs.

 Collections Search supports boolean queries including AND, NOT, and OR (which must be uppercase) and parentheses.
 For example, searching: york NOT ("new york" OR "memorial books") would bring records that include the term "york" but exclude records containing either "new york" or "memorial books".

 - Use quotation marks to search as a phrase.

-- Use "-" before a word or phrase to exclude.
+- Use "NOT" before a word or phrase to exclude.